 Unless you have the skill to make any shadow work or are a fan of Guerlain, I wouldn’t recommend this palette.
 I simply do not think it’s worth the money.

 P.s: After I had written this review, I came across Temptalia and Tarababyz review on the product.
-I’m so glad I wasn’t the only one not dissatisfied with this palette.
+I’m so glad I wasn’t the only one not satisfied with this palette.